s6beotto/Harmonic-Oscillator/README.md

 ```
 `matplotlib` should be installed via a package manager, since the pypy version has some bugs leading to error massages.

 The libraries basically have corresponding functions in `R`.
-Every function that is not present in `R` has been programmed manually in `tools.py`.
+Every function that is present in `R`, but not in `Python` has been programmed manually in `tools.py`.

 ## Usage
 When all the dependencies are installed one can start the software.